2026 New York Mets season

-The 2026 New York Mets season will be the 65th season of the New York Mets in Major League Baseball, their 18th at Citi Field, and their sixth under majority owner Steve Cohen.
-The Mets will attempt to improve on their 83–79 record from 2025 and make the postseason for the third time in five seasons.
+The 2026 New York Mets season is the 65th season of the New York Mets in Major League Baseball, their 18th at Citi Field, and their sixth under majority owner Steve Cohen.
+The Mets were unsuccessful in their attempt to improve on their 83–79 record from 2025 to rebound to the playoffs, but finished an overall disappointing season with a strong push, including many positive signs produced by their young core of rookies.
+Despite this, the Mets finished in last place of the National League East over 162 games for the first time since 2003.